Get the best out of your Xbox Game Pass games with these headsets

-Best Bluetooth Headsets for Xbox Game Pass (xCloud) for Android Android Central 2020
+Best Bluetooth headsets for Xbox Game Pass (xCloud) for Android Android Central 2022

-When it comes to playing games via Microsoft's new beta service, once known as Project xCloud, you'll need the best controllers for Android gaming.
-There are also a lot of titles to choose from, so be sure to check out the best Game Pass games you can play on your phone.
-When it comes to audio, though, finding the best bluetooth headset that takes your gaming to the next level can be tough.
+When it comes to playing games via Xbox Game Pass, once known as Project xCloud, you'll need the best controllers for Android gaming.
+There are also many titles to choose from, so check out the best Game Pass games you can play on your phone.
+When it comes to audio, though, finding the best Bluetooth headset that takes your gaming to the next level can be tough.
 These are our picks for the best around.

-- Best overall: SteelSeries Arctis Pro Wireless
+- Best overall: SteelSeries - Arctis Pro Wireless Gaming Headset

-- Cancel out the noise: JBL Quantum 800
+- Cancel out the noise: BL - Quantum 800 RGB Wireless DTS Headphone

 - Best budget: SLuB Bluetooth Headphones